happysheep0719/Sean-s-Cheat-Sheet/system-design/urlshortened.md

         - so we change part of the key and make sure that it is unused before.
 For example, we add 1 to the key.
     - Way to avoid collision
         - use 100 times value space
+    - Way to check collision
+        - use bloomfilter to check collision